Andertius/TeamZavod/README.md

 Description:
 Advantages | Disadvantages
 ---- | ----
-Has many categories to learn about.
-You can create your own courses | UI is wierd at times
+Has many categories to learn about.| UI is wierd at times You can create your own courses |
 #### 3. [Cram](https://www.cram.com/)
 Description:
 Advantages | Disadvantages